dosyago/DISCoHAsH/README.md

 - one of the fastest hashes ever benchmarked at [ecrypt](https://bench.cr.yp.to/impl-hash/bebb4185.html)
 - [ECRYPT](https://bench.cr.yp.to/impl-hash/bebb4185.html) benchmark is 4x faster than [BLAKE3](https://bench.cr.yp.to/impl-hash/blake3.html)
 - Mix is super simple.
-- Tested at ~ 5GB/s @ 3Gz, (Google Cloud Platform, N1 CPU)
+- Tested at ~ 9GB/s @ 3Gz, (MacBook Air 2020, M1 CPU)
 - Passes all SMHasher tests.
+- Flexible output sizes 64 to 256 bits.
 - *Also known as*: **BEBB4185**
 - Implemented in C++, and also a port to JS
 - This repo includes a simple CLI app for hashing files or stdin from the command line.